YashPradhan77/Generic-ECS-Deployment-TerraGrunt/README.md

-# Terraform Deployment Modules for ECS
+# TerraGrunt Deployment Modules for ECS

-This repository provides a **generic Terraform setup** to deploy an infrastructure that includes ECS with EC2 or Fargate, RDS, Backup Vault, and CI/CD roles.
-Configuration inputs are customizable via the `variables.yml` file.
+This repository provides a **generic TerraGrunt setup** to deploy an infrastructure that includes ECS with EC2 or Fargate, RDS, Backup Vault, and CI/CD roles.
+Configuration inputs are customizable via the `variables.yml` & `terragrunt.hcl` files.

 ---

 ## Features
 - **VPC Module**: Creates VPC with public, private, and database subnets.
 - **ECS Module**: Deploy ECS using EC2 or Fargate based on your requirements.
-- **RDS Module**: Sets up an RDS database with backup vault integration.
-- **Backup Vault**: Configures automated backup for the RDS instance.
+- **RDS Module**: Sets up an RDS database with backup vault integration & Configures automated backup for the RDS instance.
 - **CI/CD Role**: Creates an OIDC role for GitHub Actions integration.

 ---